 While their names are not on The Wall, they are never forgotten.
 On the Vietnam Veterans Memorial site in Washington, D.C., a special plaque reads: “In Memory of the men and women who served in the Vietnam War and later died as a result of their service.
 We honor and remember their sacrifice.”

-The In Memory Honor Roll recognizes the more than 4,100 Vietnam veterans who have been inducted into the In Memory program.Visit the Honor Roll
+The In Memory Honor Roll recognizes more than 5,600 Vietnam veterans who have been inducted into the In Memory program.Visit the Honor Roll

 Watch the In Memory Video

 Since the Vietnam War ended, thousands of Vietnam veterans have suffered due to Agent Orange exposure, PTSD and other illnesses as a result of their service.
 Here’s how we are remembering them.